-My husband, Steve, and I will soon celebrate 40 years of marriage.
+My husband, Steve, and I recently celebrated 40 years of marriage.
 I will also be celebrating nearly 40 years of life as a woman in agriculture – a farmer.

 During my childhood years, I yearned to live on a farm with no real understanding of what it meant to be responsible for the care of crops and cattle.
 Those first few years of farming were challenging for me as I experienced firsthand the difficulties of a career in agriculture.
 It would take years of building relationships with the land we farm and the cattle we feed before I could say agriculture was having a positive impact on me personally and the world around me.

 Our five children have certainly experienced the positive impacts of agriculture while learning life skills, the value of hard work and how to use innovative ideas to meet ongoing challenges.
 As our children grew, my role on our farm and in the feedlot became a full-time job.
 I started connecting the dots and understanding the synergies between cattle, grass, corn and the beautiful way we could produce a super food (a nutrient-dense protein source) to build healthy lives.
 I witnessed how healthy my own family was because they had beef in their diets.

 As a volunteer for CommonGround, many of the questions I am asked from consumers revolve around the impact cattle have on the environment through the feed they eat and the methane they emit.
 Let us look at why cattle are so important to managing our resources and helping us all to thrive.

 Cattle have a unique digestive system with four stomachs.
 One of those stomachs is a big fermentation vat called a rumen.
 The rumen can digest cellulose like grass and grain to produce milk or build muscle for meat.
 The relationship of plants and animals to the environment is where this gets exciting.
 This is where the making of the super food begins.